At This Camp, Children Of Opioid Addicts Learn To Cope And Laugh

 Stolen childhood

-These children are at higher risk for using drugs themselves and for entering the juvenile justice system.
-Brian Maus, the director of addiction prevention and mentoring programs at Eluna, says they did a three-year study with a team of researchers at Louisiana State University.
-They found both their main goals were being met: 95% of campers had never used a substance to get high and 98% had no involvement in the juvenile justice system.
+These children have a higher risk of using drugs and entering the juvenile justice system.
+Brian Maus, the director of addiction prevention and mentoring programs at Eluna, says a three-year study with a team of researchers at Louisiana State University found both their main goals were being met: 95% of campers had never used a substance to get high, and 98% had no involvement in the juvenile justice system.

 "Ultimately the goal is to break the cycle of addiction," Maus says.